6 good questions about branding agencies and their owners

 “What kind of background do most branding agency owners have?
 Where do you guys come from anyway?”

 I’m an anomaly among branding agencies.
 I’m a writer, not a designer, and I’ve held a variety of positions which all led up to this.
-My origin story is unique, including stints in the video production business, advertising and even printing.
+My origin story is unique, including stints in the video production business, advertising, marketing and even printing.

-Most branding agency owners were trained as graphic designers.
+Most branding agency owners have had one job title: Graphic designer.
 They rise up through the ranks at a design firm and then hang up a shingle of their own.
-So there’s a lot of cross-over between design firms and branding agencies.
+They might be extremely good at design, but their scope of work is limited.

-Some of the owner/designers have teamed up with account executives or copywriters to form their agencies.
-That’s the ideal solution for clients because it always takes a team to produce the best work.
+Some owner/designers team up with copywriters or brand strategists to form their agencies.
+That’s a better solution for clients because it always takes a team to produce the best work.
 The real magic happens when an art director and a copy writer team up and collaborate closely with the client.
 We don’t have all the answers, but we know how to get you moving in the right direction.

 If you have more questions about branding firms, ad agencies or anything else related to marketing, click here.
 Or just be dialing.
 I’d be happy to take your call.
 Fire away!